-- which the decision is to be made, and the date by which those steps must be taken - 27.7 a list of the documents submitted to the decision taker for consideration in relation to the matter, and - 27.8 where the decision is to be taken in private the reasons for this. - 28 Exempt information and confidential information and the advice of political advisers will not be included in a forward plan but the Forward Plan should contain particulars of the matter. - Public access to records of individual decision.
+- 27.7 a list of the documents submitted to the decision taker for consideration in relation to the matter, and - 27.8 where the decision is to be taken in private the reasons for this. - 28 Exempt information and confidential information and the advice of political advisers will not be included in a forward plan but the Forward Plan should contain particulars of the matter. - 29 Public access to records of individual decision.
 As soon as reasonably practicable after any decision has been made by an officer, he/she will prepare, or instruct the Proper Officer to prepare, a record of the decision, a statement of the reasons for it and any alternative options considered and rejected.
 Significant decisions made by Officers will also be open to inspection.
 This does not require the disclosure of exempt or confidential information, or advice from a political adviser or assistant.